Douglas Devananda: Allen kidnappings

 On the night of 10 May 1984 the PLA, on the orders of Devananda, kidnapped newly-wed Ohio couple Stanley Bryson Allen and Mary Allen from their home on Beach Road, Gurunagar, Jaffna.
 The EPRLF/PLA suspected the Allens of being CIA agents.
 The PLA threatened to kill the Allens unless a ransom of 50 million rupees ($2 million) was paid and 20 militants released.
 The Allens were released on 12 May 1984 after pressure was exerted by the Indian authorities.

 On 5 May 1985 the PLA led by Devananda attacked the Sri Lankan Navy base at Karainagar.
 It was a disaster: Devananda's cousin Shobha (alias Mathivathani) and PLA second-in-command Sinnavan were amongst the PLA cadres killed.

 By early 1986 disputes had arisen between Devananda and Pathmanabha, the EPRLF's political leader.
 The EPRLF leadership split into two factions: EPRLF (Ranjan) and EPRLF (Douglas).
 Devananda was replaced by Gaffoor as the EPRLF's military commander.
-In late 1986 Devananda traveled to Madras (now Chennai) to meet Pathmanabha.
+In late 1986 Devananda travelled to Madras (now Chennai) to meet Pathmanabha.